Musare/Musare/README.md

 5. Create a file called `startRedis.cmd` in the main folder with the contents:

-		"D:\Redis\redis-server.exe" "D:\Redis\redis.windows.conf"
+		"D:\Redis\redis-server.exe" "D:\Redis\redis.windows.conf" "--requirepass" "PASSWORD"

 	And again, make sure that the paths lead to the proper config and executable.
+Replace `PASSWORD` with your Redis password.

 ####Non-docker start servers